jfcross4/advanced_stats/hibbs.md

   fit()
 ```

-and find 95% confidence intervals for the slopes and intercepts we found:
+and find 95% confidence intervals for the slope and intercept:

 ```r
 get_confidence_interval(